-- 6. To make the whipped cream: To the cold water, sprinkle the gelatin over and let bloom for 5 minutes in a small bowl.
+- To the cold water, sprinkle the gelatin over and let bloom for 5 minutes in a small bowl.

 - Then in your stand mixer, add your heavy cream, powdered sugar and vanilla.
 Beat until soft peaks on medium speed.

 - Microwave the gelatin for about 20-30 seconds until dissolved.
 Allow to cool then with the mixer running, add in a stream to the heavy cream mixture.
 Then mix to combine.